open-quantum-safe/oqs-provider/USAGE.md

     openssl req -x509 -new -newkey dilithium3 -keyout qsc.key -out qsc.crt -nodes -subj "/CN=oqstest" -days 365 -config openssl/apps/openssl.cnf

-By changing the `-newkey` parameter algorithm name [any of the supported quantum-safe or hybrid algorithms](#signature-algorithms) can be utilized instead of the sample algorithm `dilithium3`.
+By changing the `-newkey` parameter algorithm name [any of the supported quantum-safe or hybrid algorithms](README.md#signature-algorithms) can be utilized instead of the sample algorithm `dilithium3`.

 Step 2: Sign data: